Bounds and convex heuristics for bi-objective optimal experiment design in water networks: Numerical experiments

 We observe that, for the considered case study, sets $\mathcal{W}$ and $\mathcal{R} \cup \mathcal{Q}$ in Theorems~\ref{thm:upbound} and \ref{thm:bound}, respectively, results in tight bounds on the Pareto front.
 This suggests that set $\mathcal{P}$ computed by Algorithm~\ref{alg:cheb} is close to the true Pareto front of Problem~\eqref{eq:prob_multiobj}.
 Figure~\ref{fig:bwflnet_tradeoff} illustrates the trade-offs between $f_D$ and $f_T$.
 The highlighted point on the approximated Pareto front in Figure~\ref{fig:bwflnet_tradeoff_front} represents a compromise between sensitivity and topology based optimality definitions.
 As shown in Figure~\ref{fig:bwflnet_tradeoff_sensors}, this results in a sensor configuration with a better spatial coverage compared to Figure~\ref{fig:bwflnet_sensors_dopt}.
 Therefore, such a solution meets other operational objectives in addition to hydraulic model calibration, including detection and localization of water leaks.

 Finally, we have tested the proposed methods on other network models and no significant difference was observed.
-Appendix~\ref{app:ltown} reports the results obtained for a different case study, the water network model \texttt{L-TOWN-A}~\cite{Vrachimis2020}.
-Similarly to \texttt{BWFLnet}, Algorithm~\ref{alg:cheb} is able to approximate the Pareto fronts with tight bounds.
+Supplementary material S4 reports the results obtained for a different case study, the water network model \texttt{L-TOWN-A}~\cite{Vrachimis2020}. {Similarly to what occurs for the case study \texttt{BWFLnet}}, Algorithm~\ref{alg:cheb} is able to approximate the Pareto fronts with tight bounds.
 However, we decided to not include these results in the main text as they do not provide any additional insight.